electricpipelines/barq/README.md

 **Dabarqus** is a revolutionary all-in-one RAG (Retrieval-Augmented Generation) solution designed for developers who prioritize privacy, performance, and ease of deployment.

-In our experience with custom RAG solutions, we\'ve encountered two major challenges:
+In our experience with custom RAG solutions, we\'ve encountered three major challenges:

 1. Ensuring data privacy and control
 1. Simplifying setup across different environments